edumco/jenkins-examples/docs/docker-installation/readme.md

 docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```

-After some download and messages you'll be able to access Jenkins from your browser using the url <<localhost:8080>>.
+After some download and messages you'll be able to access Jenkins from your browser with the address: [localhost:8080](localhost:8080)